marco-porto/marco-porto/README.md

 I am a programming student, my goal is to become a full stack javascript developer.
 My passion for programming and the power it brings to the world is what motivates me to learn more and more.

-I`m a maker too, i love doing projects with arduino or raspberry pi.
+I am a maker too, i love doing projects with arduino or raspberry pi.

 <br>